Resources

 • Perfect for making chilli and spicy sauces

-Apart from these, it can be used to make Cumin tea, which has many health benefits such as aiding digestion and helping with nausea.
+It can also be used to make Cumin tea, which has many health benefits, such as aiding digestion and helping with nausea.
 Mentioned below is a step-by-step guide to making Cumin tea.

 Step 1: To make Cumin tea, you'll need the following supplies.